zayd100/Gnosis-v0.0.1/read_for_testing.md

 git clone https://github.com/zayd100/SentinelX-v0.0.1.git

-2. Navigate into the project
+2. Navigate into the project(frontend)
 cd SentinelX-v0.0.1/client
+(remember client only server is still under dev.)

 3. Install dependencies
 Make sure you have Node.js and npm installed.